DimejiOladepo/Headline-Similarity-by-Clustering/README.md

 # Clustering-Headlines
 Clustering and Matching News Headlines using K-means

-A 75K corpus of news headlines scraped from a News channel's API was used to create a model that clusters these headlines and matches new headlines with the closest matches from the corpus.
+A 75K corpus of news headlines scraped from a news channel's API was used to create a model that clusters these headlines and matches new headlines with the closest matches from the corpus.

 K-means algorithm was used to cluster and determine the optimum number of clusters.
 Matching was done by finding the headline with the